Thank you for the Support

 "Respect Black American Peoplehood"

-We are Distinct People with a Distinct Culture, Lived Experience, and even DNA.
-We should be treated with the same Respect and Dignity as other distinct people in America and not as a catch-all group.
-Our ethnogenisis occured in the United States of America thereby creating our Peoplehood.
+We are distinct people with a distinct culture, lived experience, and even DNA.
+Black Americans have a legacy and trajectory that is unlike that of other groups.
+We should be treated with the same respect and dignity as other distinct people in America and not as a catch-all group.
+Our ethnogenesis occured in the United States of America, thereby creating our Peoplehood.

 We Are One